lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 homomorphic encryption.

-In this section we will define the _Learning With Errors_ (LWE) problem and use it to implement our encryption scheme as well as some partially homomorphic operations.
+In this section we will define the _Learning With Errors_ (LWE) problem and use it to implement our encryption scheme as well as some homomorphic operations.

 ## Notation